 This annual spring seminar is designed for industry partners to meet and network with students graduating in May.
 This round-table event allows partners to meet with groups of students in 15-minute intervals to discuss industry topics and learn more about your leg of the industry.Learn More

+Industry leaders have the opportunity to share knowledge in the classroom and through the STHM Executive in Residence series.
 Learn how you can share your knowledge with our students.Learn More

 Collaborating with STHM on class projects gives you a unique opportunity to influence the future of the industry and gain access to valuable information from our research.
 Your teams will work alongside our students helping them develop real-world skills making it easier to transition from the classroom to the workforce.
 You get the added benefits of our research and students helping you solve real-life industry challenges in your day-to-day without having to outsource or hire more employees.